raspberrypilearning/catch-the-bus/en/step_6.md

 wait (0.2) seconds // try 0.1, 0.5, 0.05
 ```

-**Choose:** Click on the green flag to see the Scratch Cat walk faster.
+**Test:** Click on the green flag, and the Scratch Cat will walk faster.
 Choose the delay that you like the most.

 --- /task ---